jhlagado/restful/README.md

 eslint-config-airbnb-base@latest eslint@^4.19.1 || ^5.3.0
 eslint-plugin-import@^2.14.0

 ?
-Would you like to install them now with npm?
+Would you like to install them now with `npm`?
     Yes
 ```
 This process will install additional dev dependencies in `package.json`